dat-ecosystem-archive/old-website/posts/2016-11-11-pidapalooza.md

 The ARK system is free to use, as compared to DOIs which cost money to issue.
 ARK has a central prefix registry, run by the California Digital Library, which issues namespace prefix numbers similar to DOI.
 Other than this registry of prefixes institutions can issue and persist ARK identifiers and metadata for free to their own liking.
 This [means](https://groups.google.com/forum/#!topic/digital-curation/JtzVwVVCPvA) "You don't have to pay anyone, you just have to read the spec, get the institutional buy in, and start doing it.".

-ARK URLs look like http://bnf.fr/ark:/13030/tf5p30086k, and are pretty similar to DOIs but not exactly the same.
+ARK URLs look like `http://bnf.fr/ark:/13030/tf5p30086k`, and are pretty similar to DOIs but not exactly the same.

+### Decentralized Identifiers

+This was my own idea, but you could in theory use a ED25519 public key as an identifier, removing the need for a central trusted namespace.
+If you add a resolution system where responses are signed by the key holder, and perhaps back the system by the PKI to solve the 'forgot my password' problem, you could build an identifier service that provides nice security guarantees without a [central point of failure](http://blog.crossref.org/2015/01/problems-with-dx-doi-org-on-january-20th-2015-what-we-know.html).
+In fact this is pretty similar to what we do in Dat (as Dat links are in fact ED25519 public keys and transmitted data is signed using this key).

 ## Link Rot